 The District of Columbia has a Displaced Worker Law that applies to contractors and subcontractors who employ at least 25 nonprofessional employees as food service, health service, security, janitorial, or building maintenance workers.
 If a new contractor takes over the service contract, the previous contractor must provide the names of all employees within ten days after the new contract is awarded.
-The new contractor must retain all employees who have worked for the past eight months.
+The new contractor must retain all employees who have worked for the previous contractor over the past eight months.
 These employees must be kept on for a 90-day transition period.
 If the new contractor does not need all the previous contractor's covered employees, it must make retention decisions based on seniority within job classifications.
 Other than this exception, the new contractor may not terminate any of the employees without cause during the transition period.
-In addition, a contractor whose contract is not renewed but is awarded a similar contract within 30 days must hire at least half of the employees from the former site.
+In addition, a contractor whose contract is not renewed but who is awarded a similar contract within 30 days must hire at least half of the employees from the former site.

 The federal government has a law enacted that requires notification of mass layoffs of employees.
-The U.S. Department of Labor, Worker Adjustment and Retraining Notification Act (WARN) protects employees by requiring employers with 100 or more employees to provide 60 calendar-day advance notification of plant closings and mass layoffs of employees.
-The WARN Act requires that notice also be given to the local state employment agency.
+The U.S. Department of Labor, Worker Adjustment and Retraining Notification (WARN) Act, at 20 CFR Part 639, protects employees by requiring employers with 100 or more employees to provide 60 calendar-day advance notice of plant closings and mass layoffs of employees.
+The WARN Act requires that such notice also be given to the local state employment agency.